hughsk/canvas-splitter/README.md

 # canvas-splitter #

+**Deprecated: this is more efficient by not creating multiple canvas contexts.**

 Split a big canvas element into a grid of lots of little canvas elements.
 Useful for spritemaps and the like.